ghik/kubernetes-the-harder-way/README.md

 # Kubernetes the Harder Way

-A guide to setting up a production-like Kubernetes cluster on a local machine (currently targeting macOS and Apple Silicon).
+A guide to setting up a production-like Kubernetes cluster on a local machine.

 It is written in the spirit, and with inspirations from Kelsey Hightower's [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way), and can be treated as its lengthier, extended version, optimized for a local deployment.

-This repository contains the guide itself, as well as some auxiliary scripts and configuration files, referred throughout the guide's text.
+This repository contains the guide itself, as well as scripts and configuration files that serve as a "reference" result of completing the guide.
+While the guide is written for MacOS/ARM64 (Apple Silicon), the scripts are multi-platform and should also work on Ubuntu/AMD64.

 ## License